Stellar

 determine the coefficients of similarity in mass, size and characteristic

-speeds with the help of the parameters of elementary particles and neutron
+speeds with the help of parameters of elementary particles and neutron stars

-stars (in particular, the data for the proton and the corresponding neutron
+(in particular, the data for the proton and the corresponding neutron star are

 The object |